Skip to main content

 Tool

-Spatialising Challenges and Opportunities
+Spatialising Challenges and Opportunities: Resilience Addition

 Shocks and stresses are certainly among the main elements that can hamper progress towards more sustainable development.
 Therefore, identifying how they can affect the different areas in a city is crucial so to ensuring they are taken into account in measures implemented in each region to guarantee long-term positive impact.